dimagong/react-take-home-test-2/README.md

 3. Test:

-- Test that everything works nicely on ios, android, and desktop.
-We use https://www.lambdatest.com/ for this.
-Feel free to use any tool you want.
-If you don't have access to any tool, we will refund you a lambdatest subscription.
+- Deploy the project with https://vercel.com/ and test that everything works nicely on ios, android, and desktop.
+We use https://www.lambdatest.com/ for testing on different devices.
+Feel free to use any testing tool you want.
+If you don't have access to any tool, we will refund you a lambdatest subscription if it's needed.

 ## Submission instructions